BobHasNoSoul/jellyfin-featured/README.md

 if you are using windows, you have to put it in your C:\Program Files\Jellyfin\Server\jellyfin-web\avatars\ directory and modify the home-html.chunk in the C:\Program Files\Jellyfin\Server\jellyfin-web\ directory directly

+if you are using bare metal install of jellyfin on linux i will assume you already know where the server files for jellyfin-web are installed if not they will be in the log when you first start the server.

 if your users cannot see it they need to clear their browser data /cache (opera sucks for this)